cyb0rg71/Bug-Hunting-Cheatsheet/Web Cache Poisoning.md

 ## Exploiting responses that expose too much information

+Sometimes websites make themselves more vulnerable to web cache poisoning by giving away too much information about themselves and their behavior.

 ### Targeted web cache poisoning using an unknown header

 ```Vary``` header is used for sending device or client specific content.
 Using ```Vary``` header in responce, in some cases we can craft an attack.